 - This mulch turns grayish or silver color as it matures.
 It might prove unattractive in certain landscapes

-- While this mulch indeed becomes dense and stays firm in heavy rains and storms, it takes a long time for it to reach this stage.
+- While this mulch becomes dense and stays firm in heavy rains and storms, it takes a long time to reach this stage.

 - Initially, it won’t hold well during windy climates.

 - The pine needle mulch may become a fire hazard in certain areas since it is created from a natural product.

 - It won’t ignite too easily due to its moisture-retaining abilities; however, it is still riskier than other organic matter.